odrodrig/istio101/docs/exercise-2/README.md

     ![installed operators](../README_images/installedOperators.png)

-1. Select the `Red Hat OpenShift Service Mesh` operator and change into the `istio-system` project by using the `Project` drop down near the top of the page as seen below:
+1. Change into the `istio-system` project by using the `Project` dropdown at the upper left side of the page.
+Then, select the `Red Hat OpenShift Service Mesh` operator:

     ![project dropdown](../README_images/projectDropdown.png)